 Being good time at management involves conscious planning and thoughtful decision-making.
-It also involves staying focused and sticking to your prioritised tasks rather than getting derailed by unimportant or less important distractions.
+It also consists in staying focused and sticking to your prioritised tasks rather than getting derailed by unimportant or less meaningful distractions.

-If you want to know if you’re any good at time management, start by asking yourself these questions: Do I know how to effectively prioritise my tasks based on importance and urgency?
+If you want to know if you’re good at time management, start by asking yourself these questions: Do I know how to prioritise my tasks based on importance and urgency effectively?
 Do I know how much time I spend on each of my various tasks?
 Do I have to take work home to get it done?

-Once you’ve answered these questions and evaluated your current skills in terms of managing your regular tasks (and, in the process, being ruthlessly honest with yourself), make a plan to improve.
+Once you’ve answered these questions and evaluated your current skills in managing your regular tasks (and, in the process, being ruthlessly honest with yourself), make a plan to improve.
 It’s not particularly easy because, while we may want to change, we often don’t.
-Successful people, and name any you choose, will say that to change you must, well, change.
-Easy if you own the business or are high up the corporate tree maybe, but we can all affect at least some change to how we work.
+Successful people, and name any you choose, will say that to change, you must, well, change.
+Easy if you own the business or are high up the corporate tree, but we can all affect some change to how we work.
 Or change jobs.
-We can all utilise a variety of time management skills to boost effectiveness in our personal and professional lives.
+We can all utilise various time management skills to boost effectiveness in our personal and professional lives.